unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/bnc-onboard-guide.md

 This guide and the `@uauth/bnc-onboard` package uses `bnc-onboard`, a depreciated version of the **Blocknative Onboard** library.
 For integrating with `web3-onboard` (onboard `v2.0.0` and later), see the [Web3 Onboard Guide](./web3-onboard-guide.md).
 :::

 This is the basic installation guide for the `bnc-onboard` library and is best used for single page applications (SPAs).
-For more information about this library, please see the associated [github repo](https://github.com/unstoppabledomains/uauth/tree/main/packages/bnc-onboard).
+For more information about this library, please see the associated [GitHub repo](https://github.com/unstoppabledomains/uauth/tree/main/packages/bnc-onboard).

 <figure>